paigetiedeman/blogging-site/README.md

 ## Description

-This site is one-page with simple sections for blog posts and an about me.
+This site is one-page with simple sections for blog posts and an about me relating to trees.

 ## Setup/Installation Requirements